Local Algorithms for Sparse Spanning Graphs: Introduction

-From the above description one can see that there is a certain tension between the complexity of the algorithm and the number of edges in the spanning graph $G'$.
-On one hand, the threshold $k$ should be such that with high probability (over the choice of the centers) almost all vertices have a center at distance at most $k$ from them.
-Thus we need a lower bound (of roughly $\sqrt{n/\eps}$) on the size of the distance-$k$ neighborhood of (most) vertices.
+\paragraph{The complexity of the algorithm.} From the above description one can see that there is a certain tension between the complexity of the algorithm and the number of edges in the spanning subgraph $G'$.
+On one hand, the threshold $\tr$ should be such that with high probability (over the choice of the centers) almost all vertices have a center at distance at most $\tr$ from them.
+Thus we need a lower bound (of roughly $\sqrt{n/\eps}$) on the size of the distance-$\tr$ neighborhood of (most) vertices.
 On the other hand, we also need an upper bound on the size of such neighborhoods so that we can efficiently determine which edges are selected between parts.
-Hence, this algorithm works for graphs in which the sizes of the aforementioned local neighborhoods do not vary by too much and its complexity (in terms of the dependence on $n$) is $\tilde{O}(\sqrt{n})$.
+Hence, this algorithm works for graphs in which the sizes of the aforementioned local neighborhoods do not vary by too much and its complexity (in terms of the dependence on $n$) is nearly $\tilde{O}(\sqrt{n})$.
 In particular this property holds for good expander graphs.
-We note that the graphs used in our lower bound construction have this property, so for such graphs we get a roughly tight result.

-\paragraph{Kruskal based algorithm.} This algorithm is based on the well known algorithm of Kruskal~\cite{Kruskal} for finding a minimum weight spanning tree in a weighted graph.
-We use the order over the edges that is defined by the ids of their endpoints as (distinct) ``weights''.
-This ensures that there is a unique ``minimum weight'' spanning tree.
-Here the algorithm simply decides whether to include an edge in the spanning graph $G'$ if it does not find evidence in the distance-$k$ neighborhood of the edge that it is the highest ranking (maximum weight) edge on some cycle.